 Before You Go

-Some of the best winter driving tips do not actually involve driving but preparing for a winter weather drive before you leave your home.
-You should do the following before you go:
+Some of the best winter driving tips do not actually involve what you do behind the wheel but rather how you prepare before you leave your home.
+Here are some safety steps to take before you hit the winter road:

 - Wake up early.
-The worse the weather is outside, the earlier you should wake up to give yourself more time on the road.
+The worse the weather is outside, the earlier you should wake up and the more time you should give yourself on the road.
 Rushing during winter weather can lead to dangerous accidents.

 - Let your car warm up.
-Protect your car’s engine by starting it a few minutes before you leave.
-New vehicles do not need to idle for 10 or 15 minutes like older vehicles with carburetors.
-Yet, you want your car to run for a few minutes so your oil heats up and your engine runs smoothly.
+Protect your car’s engine health by letting it warm up for a few minutes before you leave.
+Older vehicles with carburetors need 10 to 15 minutes to heat up, but new vehicles will not need to idle as long.
+You want your car to run for a few minutes so your oil heats up and your engine runs smoothly.
 This can also help you avoid sluggish performance or engine failure while driving during winter weather.

 In Your Car

-There are a few things you should always have in your vehicle in the event you end up in the ditch during a snowstorm or being involved in a collision on snowy or icy roads.
+There are a few things you should always have in your vehicle in the event you end up caught in a snowstorm or have to improvise on snowy or icy roads.
 They include:

 - Warm gear.
-If you run off the road in a snowstorm, you might have to wait for help.
-If you run out of gas, you run out of heat.
-Keep a blanket, extra gloves, a hat, and anything else you want to keep you warm.
+If something goes awry with your car and you have to wait for help, you need to stay warm.
+Remember: if you run out of gas, you run out of heat.
+Keep a blanket, extra gloves, a hat, and anything else you may need to keep you warm.

 - Snow brush and ice scraper.
 You need to keep your windows clear when you leave work, the store, or wherever you are driving.
-Also, you might need to clean your windows when help arrives after going off-road.
+If you get caught in a storm, you might need to clean your windows to drive without any obstruction.

 - Kitty litter.
-Place some kitty litter behind your tires if you get stuck on the ice or in the snow.
-The litter gives you traction to stop you from spinning your wheels in place.
+This may sound strange, but trust us.
+If you get stuck on the ice or in the snow, place some kitty litter behind your tires.
+The litter provides traction that will stop your wheels from spinning in place.

 Under the Hood

-You should take every precaution to keep your car properly maintained for the winter.
+You should take every precaution to keep your car properly maintained, especially during winter.
 Breaking down in winter weather is not only dangerous, but it can be deadly.
-You could freeze while waiting for help, and you also have to worry about other vehicles sliding into you if you are stalled on the side of the road.
-Stay safe during a winter weather drive by:
+Stay safe driving during winter by:

 - Checking your battery to make sure it’s fully charged.